The Ghost Hunter (TV series)

 The Ghost Hunter is a British children's drama series created for the BBC and based on The Ghost Hunter series of novels by Ivan Jones.
-It was first broadcast in January 2000 and the last series was first broadcast in 2002.
+The series was first broadcast in January 2000 for three seasons, ending in 2002.
 Repeats continue to be shown on BBC and CBBC as well as in other countries.
 The first and second series were later reworked into two ninety-minute films.

 School location scenes from each of the three series were filmed at St. Laurence School in Bradford on Avon, Wiltshire.
 Many of the castle scenes were filmed at Berkeley Castle in the Cotswolds.

 The Ghost Hunter series revolves around Roddy and Tessa Oliver, two ordinary children whose lives are turned upside down when William Povey, a shoeshine boy from the Victorian era appears in Roddy's bedroom as a ghost and appeals to him for help.
 The Ghost Hunter is searching for William in order to obtain 'spectral energy' which is only obtainable from capturing ghosts.

 At first she seems concerned only to "collect" ghosts, but later her intentions become clear.
 She wants to use their energy to pass through Time itself and thereby have everlasting life.
 William's energy is especially high which makes him more attractive to the Ghost Hunter.
 As Roddy has second sight (the ability to see ghosts) and is the only person initially who can see William, he is the only person who can help him escape.
 Later, Roddy's sister Tessa also finds she has second sight and can also see William.
 In their on-going battles, the two boys and Tessa become firm friends and have many adventures together.

 Although the series was a ground-breaking one for children's television and influenced other series which followed it, and although it had very high ratings, a fourth series was never commissioned.